Skuldur/facenet-face-recognition/README.md

 ## NOTE

-We're using the Windows 10 Text-to-Speech library to output our audio message, so if you want to run it on a different OS then you will have to replace the speech library used in facenet.py
+We are using the Windows 10 Text-to-Speech library to output our audio message, so if you want to run it on a different OS then you will have to replace the speech library used in facenet.py